Arlanthir/notes/CardMagic.md

 - **Injog**: While running cards, move the right hand closer to the body so the drawn card is shifted towards you.
 - **Outjog**: Same as injog, but the card protrudes away from you.
 - **Riffle shuffle**: The usual gamers' shuffle that riffles two halves of the deck together.
-- **Pinky break**: Hold the left pinky between top and bottom pack to keep the position and later do a sleight (like a cut, etc).
+- **Pinky break**: Hold the left pinky between top and bottom packets to keep the position and later do a sleight (like a cut, etc)..
+You should then square the deck and switch the pinky break from being between packets to just pressed against the gap.

 ## Sleights